Burnout recovery coach with curly hair smiling, wearing red shirt against yellow background.

 I’d ask:

-• What important parts of yourself might get left behind in the process?
+• What important parts of yourself might get left behind?

-• What consequences might that have in the future?
+• What consequences might that have for the future?

 • How can I take the edge off the fear of failure; the pain of misalignment, overwork, and pursuit of goals that bring little meaning to my life?